pingcap/docs-dm/en/dm-worker-intro.md

 ### Load processing unit

-The load processing unit reads the files of the dump processing unit and then loads these files to the downstream TiDB.
+The load processing unit reads the dumped files of the dump processing unit and then loads these files to the downstream TiDB.

 ### Binlog replication/sync processing unit